Topology meets superconductivity in a one-dimensional $t-J$ model of magnetic atoms: Results

 For our second goal, namely the detection of the various predicted phases, we plan to utilize well-established techniques from quantum gas microscopy~\cite{Gross2021}.
 Single-site imaging in our system with a lattice spacing of $d_x=266\,$nm along the main axis will be accomplished by using a high numerical-aperture objective~\cite{Sohmen2023asi} capable of resolving the lattice structure.
 Possible enhancements of detection fidelity can be reached by employing deep learning methods for the image analysis~\cite{Picard2019dla, Impertro2023aud} or magnification techniques~\cite{Asteria2021qgm,Su2023dqs}.
 The spin at each lattice site can then be resolved via a shelving technique that uses the long-lived excited electronic state accessed through the clock-like transition.
 Specifically, by first pumping the $|F,+1/2\rangle$ atoms into the excited state, the remaining $|F,-1/2\rangle$ atoms can be detected using ultrafast imaging~\cite{Su2025hrf,su2025topological}.
 Afterwards, the excited-state atoms are pumped back into the $|F,-1/2\rangle$ ground state, and a second image is taken.
 This allows for the reconstruction of both spin and density at each lattice site in a single experimental run.
 With this scheme, accurate measurements of the local density $n_i$ and local magnetization $S^z_i$ become possible.
-This is of crucial importance: measurements of $n_i$ is used to extract quantities such as $K_c$, providing access to superconducting phases, while local magnetization measurements allow one to detect edge states (e.g., $S^z_1$ and $S^z_L$) and evaluate the string correlation function~\cite{Boll2016sad}, thereby revealing the emergence of topological phases.
+This is of crucial importance: measurements of $n_i$ is used to extract quantities such as $K_c$, providing access to superconducting phases, while local magnetization measurements allow one to detect edge states (e.g., $S^z_1$ and $S^z_L$) and evaluate the string correlation function~\cite{Boll2016sad}.
+In addition, the use of a superlattice in combination with global addressing techniques allows for the measurement of pairing correlators \cite{impertro2024lra,mark2025emd}, thereby revealing the emergence of topological superconducting phases.
 Note that there might be also ways to directly measure the spin gap~\cite{Strinati2018sgs} or the entanglement spectrum~\cite{pichler2016mpf}.